flooose/flooose.github.io/_posts/2015-09-21-mounting-encrypted-freebsd-partitions.md

-For people running FreeBSD with encrypted `geli` partitions on their old laptop-turned-server, here's how you you can mount that partition in, say, a FreeBSD live VM, when said laptop crashes finally crashes.
+For people running FreeBSD with encrypted `geli` partitions on their old laptop-turned-server, here's how you you can mount that partition in, say, a FreeBSD live VM, when said laptop finally crashes.

 From the live console: